-Similar to peers, Helaba has tightened its underwriting standards for CRE loans since the beginning of 2023, and temporarily reduced its exposure to the sector by 9% to EUR35.7 billion at end-1H24.
-Compared with its Landesbanken peers and to most large German banks, Helaba is more exposed to CRE developers, office (50% of CRE loans) and retail (13% of CRE loans) properties.
-Helaba's CRE portfolio is primarily located in Germany (39%) and in other European countries (mainly France and the UK, 34%), but the bank has a higher exposure than its peers to North America (27%, mainly New York and Washington D.C. metropolitan regions).
-However, over half of Helaba's CRE exposure to North America is residential, and the size of the US office portfolio is around EUR3 billion.
+Like peers, Helaba has tightened its underwriting standards for CRE loans since the beginning of 2023, and temporarily reduced its exposure to the sector by 13% to EUR34.2 billion at end-2024.
+Compared with its Landesbanken peers and most large German banks, Helaba is more exposed to CRE developers, office (52% of CRE loans) and retail (14% of CRE loans) properties.
+Helaba's CRE portfolio is mainly in Germany (39%) and in other European countries (35%, mostly France and the UK), but the bank has a higher exposure than its peers to North America (27%, mainly New York and Washington D.C. metropolitan regions).
+However, over half of Helaba's CRE exposure to North America is residential, and the size of the US office portfolio is EUR3.4 billion.

-Helaba's exposure to corporates and asset finance amounted to EUR53 billion at end-1H24, and is well diversified by sector, with moderate single-borrower concentrations.
-The portfolio is mostly exposed to Germany (56%), followed by other European countries (33%) and North America (8%).
-Helaba focuses on German corporates with more than EUR250 million in revenue, and has a higher appetite for acquisition finance compared with peers (EUR3.7 billion exposure at end-1H24).
+Helaba's exposure to corporates and asset finance was EUR54 billion at end-2024, and is well diversified by sector, with moderate single-borrower concentrations.
+The portfolio is mostly exposed to Germany (57%), followed by other European countries (32%) and North America (8%).
+Helaba focuses on German corporates with more than EUR250 million in revenue and has a higher appetite for acquisition finance than peers (EUR3.2 billion exposure at end-2024).

 Market risk is driven by interest-rate and credit spread risk, both of which are adequately hedged.
 Helaba's vulnerability to interest-rate shocks is considerably lower than that of most German banks due to the higher proportion of match-funded business.
-A flattening of the yield curve (the regulatory stress scenario that leads to the worst outcome) would result in an economic loss of EUR194 million in the banking book (about 2% of CET1 capital).
-Foreign exchange, commodity and equity risks are not material.
+A flattening of the yield curve (the regulatory stress scenario that leads to the worst outcome) would result in an economic loss of EUR261 million in the banking book (about 3% of common equity Tier 1 (CET1) capital).
+Foreign-exchange, commodity and equity risks are not material.
 Trading volumes are commensurate with Helaba's size and business model.
-Trading assets were less than 6% of total assets at end-1H24, and net trading income is typically less than 5% of revenue.